The Sopranos Season 4 Episode 12: “Eloise”

 Despite running for six seasons, The Sopranos can be neatly divided into three distinct acts.
 For example, the first three seasons establish the foundations, while seasons five and six serve as the extended climax.
 In between, season four represents a series in transition — a coda to the past and a prelude to the future.

-It is at once The Sopranos’ most frustrating and rewarding season — frustrating because of the minimalist, slow-burn aesthetic; rewarding due to the intricacies that are revealed upon repeated viewing.
+It is at once The Sopranos’ most frustrating and rewarding season — frustrating because of the minimalist slow-burn aesthetic; rewarding due to the intricacies that are revealed upon repeated viewing.
 It’s no surprise that season four’s main themes include isolation, uncertainty and disconnection.

 Furio threatens Tony Soprano in "Eloise"

 Without therapy, Tony Soprano now complains to anyone who will listen, including airing out his Carmela-related frustrations to Furio, the Italian henchman who is hopelessly in love with the boss’ wife.
-Of course, Tony’s dismissive attitude has caused Carmela to reciprocate Furio’s lovelorn feelings.
+Of course, Tony’s dismissive attitude has also caused Carmela to reciprocate Furio’s lovelorn feelings.
 She even plans a date for the two of them.
 Meanwhile, Furio contemplates pushing Tony into a helicopter propeller.

 For the most part, however, “Eloise” shows things from Carmela’s perspective.
 She’s heartbroken when Furio suddenly returns to Italy, and she spends the rest of the episode jealous that Meadow is doing so well for herself (a new boyfriend, a bright future and the freedom to make her own decisions).
+Meadow has finally been liberated, while Carmela remains more trapped than ever.

 Carmela and Meadow eat lunch in front of Eloise's portrait